arnor-sigurdsson/EIR/docs/tutorials/c_sequence_output/01_sequence_generation.rst

     :language: console

 .. important::
-    Currently neither deploying nor predicting works with the "bpe" tokenizer due to a bug / design decision in the library that implements it, see `here <https://github.com/huggingface/tokenizers/issues/566>`__
+    Currently neither serving nor predicting works with the "bpe" tokenizer due to a bug / design decision in the library that implements it, see `here <https://github.com/huggingface/tokenizers/issues/566>`__
     for more information.